 “By adopting a more plant-centric diet, you’re going to be forced to be more creative, or you’re going to be forced to investigate ingredients that you never thought you’d cook with.
 And as a result, I think it’s actually kind of an expansion of your culinary capacities to cook plant-based.”*

+Three out of five restaurants fail within five years of opening, often due to money mismanagement; this residential program course gives students the skills to not only keep their restaurant in business but also turn a profit.
 In this course, students study the hierarchy of management in food service, and the skills needed to succeed as a manager: training employees, motivating them, disciplining them, and creating a safe and positive work environment.

 This course explores different types of menus (including both food menus and beverage menus) and their applications.
 Aspects of menu planning and design, ranging from visual design to price analysis to making use of available resources are covered.

 The menu is both a financial tool and a communication tool, and students learn about its uses as both.
 Students are introduced to accounting and managing budgets, especially as it relates to the hospitality industry.
 Students learn how to minimize costs and maintain a full range of customer services.
+This course covers such topics as business planning, pricing, credit management, government regulation, and legal concerns.
+Business ethics and the crucial role and importance of management and leadership are also covered.
+For the final project for this course, the student will complete and present a business plan for a foodservice operation.

 This course is a culmination course in entrepreneurship.
 This course covers such topics as business planning, pricing, credit management, government regulation, and legal concerns.
 Business ethics and the crucial role and importance of management and leadership are also covered.